Summer Internships

 Program Overview:

 The Summer in Biomedical Science (SIBS) Undergraduate Research Program will provide the opportunity for young people to be instructed in the techniques of modern biology while becoming integrated members of a vibrant clinical and scientific community.
+The objectives for the SIBS program are found below:

 Eligibility:

-Fifteen students who will be sophomore or junior level college undergraduates in March 2021 will be accepted into an 8-week paid summer program (2021 dates: June 7, - July 30, 2021) to work with faculty members on mentored research projects.
+Fifteen students who will be sophomore or junior level college undergraduates in March 2023 will be accepted into an 8-week paid summer program (2023 dates: June 5, - July 28, 2023) to work with faculty members on mentored research projects.
 US Citizens or Permanent Residents are eligible to apply; International Students are not eligible.

 External Link: